Inspect MODFLOW 6 interactively

 dll file path: path/to/dll/libmf6.dll

-MODFLOW version: 6.4.1
+MODFLOW version: 6.7.0.dev2

-MODFLOW variable documentation is available
+MODFLOW Fortan variable documentation is NOT available.

 MODFLOW 6 supports multiple simulations.
 This example only has one: